Musical Concert South Pacific at the

 Reba McEntire, Ensign Nellie Forbush; Brian Stokes Mitchell, Emile de Becque; Hollywood Bowl Orchestra; Paul Gemignani, musical director; David Lee, director; Mark Esposito, choreographer; Armelia McQueen, Bloody Mary; Aaron Lazar, Lt.
 Joseph Cable (USMC); Conrad John Schuck, Capt.
 George Brackett (USN)

-Michael McKean, Luther Billis
+and; Michael McKean, Luther Billis

 Program: